z0al/submitter/README.md

 # Submitter 🤖

-A prettier interface for submitting GitHub issues.
+A Prettier UI for Submitting GitHub Issues

 ## How it works